Everything Indie Authors Need to Know about GDPR Privacy Laws

 How to check if your indie author website is GDPR compliant?

-As an indie author, especially an author trying to market their book and grow their audience – which we hope is all of you – then you’re no doubt collecting user data.
+As an indie author trying to market their book and grow their audience, you’re no doubt collecting user data.
 The most likely way you are doing this is by asking people to sign up to your newsletter.
 This may be as a call-to-action at the end of your book.
 Or it could be as a piece of content on your website.
 So a reader is going to fill out a form or email across their details to you.

 What the GDPR is most concerned about governing is the following:

 - Is the reader aware that they are signing up for your newsletter?